Hi! I'm Amelia.

 In my mind, one mistake could mean not achieving the dream that had already become a part of my identity.

-I excelled in high school, majored in Biology at Wheaton College (MA), got into UPenn's veterinary school my first time applying, and achieved my childhood dream of becoming a veterinarian.
+And it worked!
+I excelled in high school, majored in Biology at Wheaton College (MA), got into the University of Pennsylvania's School of Veterinary Medicine my first time applying, and achieved my childhood dream of becoming a veterinarian.

 Stressful, but amazing.